samuelludwig/cpu-scheduler/README.md

 ***

-## NOTE Regarding SJF and Priority Algorithms
+## Note Regarding SJF and Priority Algorithms

 - The implementation for the SJF and Priority algorithms make use of Elixir's `Enum.sort/2` function when determining the order in which processes are to be executed by the CPU.
 This sorting function is actually a Merge-Sort under the hood, this means that there may be situations in which (when identical values are entered for processes) the order is slightly different from what might be anticipated (but not erroneous).
 - For example, in the SJF implementation, if the following process list was given: